 We care for many sets of twins each month, often in conjunction with a Maternal-Fetal Medicine specialist (David Berry MD and Austin Maternal Fetal Medicine).
 We advocate for vaginal birth assuming both babies are vertex (head-down), or the first baby is vertex and the second (regardless of position) is the same size or smaller than the first.
 All physicians in our practice are skilled at breech delivery of second-twins which when done appropriately is very safe and sanctioned by the American College of Obstetrics and Gynecology.

 We are all supportive of a woman’s right to choose not only the nature of her birth experience, but the location as well.
 For low-risk patients, home-birth may be an appealing option.
 Transfers of care are accepted when patients develop high-risk conditions (such as pre-eclampsia, medication-requiring diabetes of pregnancy, etc.) that are outside of the scope of practice for homebirthing midwives.
 Thankfully, transports in labor are relatively rare and are accepted on a case-by-case basis when certain criteria for safety are clearly met.
 We do NOT accept transport patients that transferred out from our practice to a home-birthing midwife due to the legal implications of dismissal of our practice as the active care provider.
-The complete criteria for consultation, transfer, and transport, as well as the self-pay charges for common services, are available HERE (link to information for all home birthing CNMs).

 We accept transfer patients who have had previous prenatal care and are less than 35 gestational weeks.
 Patients who are 35 gestational weeks or greater are also accepted on a case by case basis.
 Patients interested in transferring to our practice should call our office and choose Option 8 to speak with our nurses and complete a brief patient interview.
 After this, medical records are requested from your current ObGyn or CNM.
-Texas State Law allows medical offices up to 15 business days to fufill a request for medical records which can prolong the process.
-Once recieved, we review your medical records and call to schedule your appointment.
+Texas State Law allows medical offices up to 15 business days to fulfill a request for medical records which can prolong the process.
+Once received, we review your medical records and call to schedule your appointment.